hariramt/Single2FlexibleOnline/single2flexibleonline-migrate-using-the-azure-cli.md

 az postgres flexible-server migration update --subscription 11111111-1111-1111-1111-111111111111 --resource-group my-learning-rg --name myflexibleserver --migration-name CLIMigrationExample --cutover
 ```

+Before initiating cutover it is important to ensure that:
+- Writes to the source are stopped
+-`latency` parameter decreases to less than 300 seconds (5 minutes)

+`latency` parameter indicates when the target last synced up with the source.
+For example, here it is 201 and 202 for the two databses as shown in the picture below, it means that the changes that have occurred in the last ~200 seconds at the source are yet to be synced to the target.
+At this point, writes to the source can be stopped and cutover initiated.
+In case there is heavy traffic at the source, it is recommended to stop writes first so that `latency` can decrease below 300 and then cutover is initiated.
+The Cutover operation applies all pending changes from the Source to the Target and completes the migration.
-Before initiating cutover it is important to ensure that writes to the source are stopped and Pending changes to be written to the Target are zero.
-This information can be obtained using the [migration show command](#monitor-the-migration).
+The `latency` information can be obtained using the [migration show command](#monitor-the-migration).
 Here's a snapshot of the migration before initiating the cutover:

 ![CLI Pic3](./media/az-postgres-flexible-server-migration-cutover.png "CLI Pic3")